AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/offers.md

 1. Open **Targeting** mode for that page.

-1. An option to convert the offer will be shown from the component toolbar.
+1. Select the appropriate component.
+The component toolbar will provide an option to convert the offer into an Experience Fragment.

 ## The Offers Console {#offers-console}